home-assistant/home-assistant.io/source/projects/private-voice-assistant/voice_remote_esp32.markdown

 * [M5Stack ATOM Echo Development Kit](https://shop.m5stack.com/products/atom-echo-smart-speaker-dev-kit?ref=NabuCasa)
 * USB-C cable to connect the ATOM Echo

-## Flashing the firmware onto the ATOM Echo
+## Installing the software onto the ATOM Echo

+Before you can use this device with Home Assistant, you need to install a bit of software on it.

 1. Make sure this page is opened in a Chromium-based browser.
    * Select the **Connect** button below.